agentzex/aliexpress_language_enforcer/README.md

 is a link to an item page in a different language/locale than your default one.

-Usually what happens is not only that link will open in a different language, but also Aliexpress might stuck with that langauge for any other page you open until you manually change it via the language/currency/locale settings.
+Usually what happens is not only that link will open in a different language, but also Aliexpress might stuck with that language for any other page you open until you manually change it via the language/currency/locale settings.

 This tool solves this annoying issue!